linz/topo-workflows/workflows/raster/README.md

 ### [tileindex-validate](https://github.com/linz/argo-tasks/blob/master/src/commands/tileindex-validate/)

 Lists tiffs from source input, validates they match a LINZ Mapsheet tile index and asserts that there will be no duplicates.
+Checks `webp` files are 8-bit.

 ### [standardise-validate](https://github.com/linz/topo-imagery/blob/master/scripts/standardise_validate.py)